aasmall/dicemagic/www/content/page/features.md

 ### 1) Cryptographically strong random number generation

 Dice Magic uses Go's [crypto/rand](https://golang.org/pkg/crypto/rand/) package to roll dice.
 It's overkill, but nice to know.
+[How do we make sure?](/page/random)

 ### 2) Implements most standard notation and more